 The Devon Rex is often described as a “monkey in cat’s clothing“.

-The Devon Rex comes in all colours.
-A few examples include solid, bi-colour tortie, mink, pointed (known as Si-Rex), black, white, smoke.
+The Devon Rex occurs in all coat colours and patterns which includes solid, bi-colour, tri-colour, mink, pointed (known as Si-Rex) and smoke.

 Choosing a Devon Rex